sunilgupta01/learning-cloud-k8s/aws-setup.md

    Default region name [None]:
    Default output format [None]:
    ```

 ### 4. Setup EC2 Instance
 1. `Create key pair`
    - I created a key pair locally so that AWS does not know my private key
    - Alternatively, one can create it on AWS console under EC2.
    - This key pair is used to login to EC2 instances on AWS.
    - Using this approach user name and password are not asked.
-   - Execute below command (I did not give any paraphrase.)
+   - execute following command (I did not provide any paraphrase.)
    ```bash
    ssh-keygen -t rsa -b 4096
    ```